kobibell/Warden-Web-Wizards-JIMS/README.md

 ## Extra notes
 - The 'main_dev' database in azure is the current database that the app is connected to

-- To change the database that the application is connec
+- To change the database that the application is connect locate the settings.py file

+- Within the `DATABASE` section change the value of `NAME` to your desired database